 Drones on the farm

-We have recently added an unmanned aerial vehicle to the farm.
+We have recently upgraded to our second-generation unmanned aerial vehicle (UAV) for the farm.

 We seem to always be on the lookout for new methods and technologies.
 It must, of course, be more than a novelty, but have the promise of lower costs, improved efficiencies, increased production or enhanced operator convenience.